 Distance: 0.25 km and 0.25 km or 0.2 miles

 Start points: Station Coppice, Swirls car park - grid ref.
 NY 315170 Armboth, Armboth car park - grid ref.
 NY 305172

 Turning points: Station Coppice, bench - grid ref.
 NY 314172 Armboth, lakeshore - grid ref.
 NY 306170

 Facilities: Accessible toilets at Armboth car park and at United Utilities Swirls car park.
 Nearby refreshments only at an ice cream van at Swirls car park

-Getting there: Bus: Station Coppice, the 555 Kendal to Keswick service runs along the A591 all year round.
+Getting there: Bus: Station Coppice, the 555 Kendal to Keswick service runs along the A591 all year round and stops at Swirls.
 Car: A591 from Keswick or Ambleside to Swirls car park for Station Coppice.
 For Armboth, the minor road left from Legburthwaite, just beyond the St John’s in the Vale junction.

 For Station Coppice, leave the lay-by by a path at its northern end and pass through a gate.
 The route undulates along a well surfaced path, including a short, steep section with a 1:9 gradient and finishes at a wooden bench.
 The wooded hills of High Seat and Bleaberry Fell can be seen across the water.

 Thirlmere was created as a reservoir in the late Victorian era.
 Previously, two small tarns, Leathes Water and Wythburn Water, were connected by a stream and small causeway bridge.
 They all disappeared - along with a hamlet and pub - when the valley floor was flooded.